Catherine Horn: Rigorous Research Can Affect Change in Real Time

 "A career dedicated to rigorous research can not only expand a discipline, it can change in real time the lives of a generation," she shares.
 "It's this ecosystem that is constantly testing and learning in rigorous ways and taking that learning and ensuring that policy represents what we've learned."

 Horn began her career as a high school English teacher at North Side High in Houston's Independent School District.
 When she chose her career, she, like a true researcher, looked to evidence to guide her.
 "I grew up in a family of educators and social service providers.
-My career started just like my mom, paternal grandmother and great grandmother – as a teacher.
-My maternal grandmother was a nurse and grandfather a firefighter.
+My career started just like my mom, paternal grandmother and great grandmother — as a teacher.
+My maternal grandmother was a nurse and my grandfather a firefighter.
 I have multi-generational evidence of why and how strong serving professions are difference-making."

 The College of Education’s mission is to end inequities in education and health, and Horn aims for her team's work to contribute directly to that outcome.
 Her research focuses on how equity-centered policy can ensure that students successfully navigate high school and college.
 The research she spearheads informs not only how the College of Education structures its programs but also how state policy requires all institutions to structure their programs.